Monitoring Period Loads Report Help

 Below Detection Limit?

 Yes or no value indicating whether the measurement is below the detection limit.
+This value is from ICIS-NPDES.

-For pollutants measured at concentrations below the sample detection limit, the Loading Tool uses half the measured concentration value (reflected in the value displayed in the Average Daily Value column) to calculate the monitoring period load.
 If the pollutant is measured below detection limits for all monitoring periods in a year, then the Loading Tool sets the annual pollutant load to zero.
+For example, iron measurements at an outfall during 2024.

 Average Daily Value